GlobedGD/globed2/server/protocol.md

 * 22002 - LevelPlayerMetadataPacket - metadata of other players
 * 22010+ - VoiceBroadcastPacket - voice frame from another user
 * 22011+ - ChatMessageBroadcastPacket - chat message from another user

+Room related

+* 23000 - RoomCreatedPacket - returns room id (returns existing one if already in a room)
+* 23001 - RoomJoinedPacket - returns nothing ig?? just indicates success
+* 23002 - RoomJoinFailedPacket - also nothing, the only possible error is no such room id exists
+* 23003 - RoomPlayerListPacket - list of people in the room
+* 23004 - RoomInfoPacket - settings updated and stuff
+* 23005 - RoomInvitePacket - invite from another player
+* 23006 - RoomListPacket - list of all public rooms

 Admin related